Yes, you read that correctly. Cancel for any reason up until the gun goes off.

-Register for a Frosty Ski Fest Combo (race both Saturday and Sunday) and save $10 on the combined registration fee!
+Register for one of the Frosty/Krazy Ski Combos (race both Saturday and Sunday) and save $10 on the combined registration fee!
 Bonus: the first 250 skiers to register for either the REI Frosty Freestyle 5K or the REI Frosty Freestyle 15K will receive a festive Frosty Ski Fest hoo-rag!

-The Frosty Ski Fest races are part of the Michigan Cup Series of cross-country races.
+The Frosty Freestyle and Krazy Klassic ski races are part of the Michigan Cup Series of cross-country races.
 The REI Frosty Freestyle 15K and the Krazy Klassic 12K are designated as Senior Freestyle Races: senior racers ages 20 and up will receive Michigan Cup Freestyle Points for completing these events.
 The REI Frosty Freestyle 5K and Krazy Klassic 8K distances are classified as Michigan Cup Series Junior Points Races.
 Junior racers ages 19 and under will receive Michigan Cup freestyle points for completing these races.
 The REI Frosty Freestyle 5K and Krazy Klassic 8K are also Michigan Cup Series Fun Races.
 All senior racers ages 20 and up will receive 10 points for participating in these races.

-Be sure to bring the little ones along, as the Frosty Ski Fest features a kids’ race on Saturday at 9:30 AM for children ages 5 to 11.
+Be sure to bring the little ones along, as the Frosty Ski Fest features a kids’ race on Saturday, January 13 at 9:30 AM for children ages 5 to 11.
 This event provides youngsters with the opportunity to test their Nordic skiing skills on an kid-friendly course… and each child receives a custom-designed finisher’s medal upon completing the race!
-All children who participated in the Frosty Learn to Ski program offered through Brighton Community Education (the three-class session meets 12/14, 12/21, and 1/11 from 6 PM to 7:30 PM) are automatically registered for the Frosty Kids’ Race; otherwise, the registration fee is $10 per child (race-day registration only).
+All children who participated in the Frosty Learn to Ski program offered through Brighton Community Education are automatically registered for the Frosty Kids’ Race; otherwise, the registration fee is $10 per child.
 Watch for Frosty the Skiing Snowman!
 He’ll be skiing the kids’ race as well as the Frosty 5K and will be hanging around for photos, too!

-The Frosty Ski Fest is proud to welcome back sports photographer Greg Sadler!
+The Frosty Freestyle and Krazy Klassic Ski Weekend is proud to welcome back sports photographer Greg Sadler!
 All race photos taken by Greg Sadler Photography will be available for viewing and purchase shortly after the event.
-Check out the action at last year’s races!
+Check out the action in this video clip!

 Where: Huron Meadows Metropark, 8765 Hammel Road, Brighton MI 48116